thomaseleff/Bar-Assistant-Automation/community/high-west-saloon/README.md

 Instructions:

+Combine in glass of your choice and enjoy.
 Shake with cubed ice.
 Double strain into small mason jar.
 Top with hazy i.p.a.
 Garnish with lychee candy on a clothespin.

 ---